Skip to main content

 It depends on your route.
 If you are using the consular telework visa route, Washington guidance says you need your NIE before applying.
 If you are already legally in Spain, that same guidance says you may apply directly for telework residence authorization through UGECE.
 Decide the route first, then sequence the NIE and residence steps around that route.

 Official consular material describes the NIE as a personal, unique, and permanent number.
-What you should verify each time is whether the specific document or certificate you hold is accepted for your next bank, tax, or immigration step: Add current document-validity rule after verification.
+What you should verify each time is whether the specific document or certificate you hold is accepted for your next bank, tax, or immigration step.
+Treat that acceptance check as route-specific and current to the process you are about to use.

 It can be, if you keep the authority narrow and explicit.
 Before signing, confirm the POA expressly authorizes NIE submission, verify the professional’s identity or registration details, and limit scope to this task only.
 Stop if you see broad property powers, refusal to share the draft POA, or no written engagement terms.